JackSzwergold/Writing/Shadows, Shapes and Sand.md

-# Shadows, Shapes and Sand
-## Jumping Off of the Boardwalk into the Sand
+## Shadows, Shapes and Sand: Jumping Off of the Boardwalk into the Sand

 By Jack Szwergold, May 21, 2015